schoero/eslint-plugin-readable-tailwind/docs/concepts/concepts.md

 ## Name

 The simplest form to define string literals to lint is by their name.
-Callees, variables or class attributes with that name will be linted.
+Callees, variables or attributes with that name will be linted.
 The name can be a string or a regular expression.

 <br/>